 This manual is intended to be used in conjunction with other literature provided with the appliance.
 This includes all related control information.
-It is important that this manual, all other documents included in this system, and additional publications including the National Fuel Gas Code - ANSI Z223.1 (latest versions), be reviewed in their entirety before beginning any work.
+It is important that this manual, all other documents included in this system, and additional publications including the Code for the Installation of Heat Producing Appliances and National Fuel Gas Code - ANSI Z223.1 (latest versions), be reviewed in their entirety before beginning any work.